- About Us

 |Gary Haugen - Harvard University - justice advocate

 Gary Haugen founded International Justice Mission, a human rights ministry that rescues victims of violence, sexual exploitation, and slavery.
 As an InterVarsity student at Harvard University, Gary learned that social justice is a biblical value.
 Today IJM helps to bring God's love and justice to societies around the world.
-Gary was recently recognized by the U.S. State Department for his leadership in the fight against human trafficking.

 We thank God for the world-changing influence of our alumni.
 And we are grateful for the prayers and the generous financial support that makes this campus ministry possible.